“Kalau kamu sanggup untuk kritik, maka kamu perlu sanggup untuk berdebat. Tapi (kalau) kamu tak sanggup untuk respons cabaran.

 Commenting on the PM's budget speech yesterday, Anwar said this was the first time that a budget presentation has failed to touch on the international economic scenario, that is an essentially tied to the country's economy.

-"(Yesterday's) budget did not make any reference.
+trading nation and it cannot run away from external issues."(Yesterday's) budget did not make any reference.
 We will address this on Monday," he said.

 Instead, he said, the budget speech was spent attacking Pakatan from the outset.